 PL/SQL procedure successfully completed.

-If the script returns any records, then you have this issue and the users in the list may be affected.
+If the script returns any records, then you may have this issue and some of the users in the list may be affected.
 Note that not all users returned in the list will be affected and the script does not identify which users actually are affected.
 Please contact RSA Identity Governance & Lifecycle Support for assistance on remediating this issue and mention this RSA Knowledge Base Article ID 000038590 for reference.

 Problem Master Enterprise User ID: TestUser1